-During the Fund's financial year ended December 31, 2009, Brookfield LP assisted in the preparation and implementation of the overall strategic plan in respect of the timberland assets of AT Limited Partnership (the "Operating LP"), one of the operating subsidiaries of the Fund (which is now one of the operating subsidiaries of the Corporation), as well as monitoring and assisting with the day-to-day operations of the assets of the Operating LP, pursuant to a management agreement between the Operating LP, Katahdin Forest Management LLC ("KFM LLC") and Brookfield LP dated October 3, 2005 and as amended on January 31, 2006 (the "Management Agreement").
-Brookfield LP is a wholly-owned subsidiary entity of Brookfield.
-Following completion of the Arrangement on January 1, 2010, Brookfield LP, the Operating LP and KFM LLC entered into an amended and restated management agreement (the "Amended and Restated Management Agreement") to reflect the new corporate structure of the Corporation and its subsidiaries.
-The Amended and Restated Management Agreement also provides that Brookfield LP, in addition to its management duties concerning the Operating LP and KFM LLC (as more fully described below), may also provide administrative services to the Corporation, to the extent required by the Corporation.
+During the Corporation's financial year ended December 31, 2010, Brookfield LP, a wholly-owned subsidiary of Brookfield, assisted in the preparation and implementation of the overall strategic plan in respect of the timberland assets of AT Limited Partnership (the "Operating LP"), one of the operating subsidiaries of the Corporation, as well as monitoring and assisting with the day-to-day operations of the assets of the Operating LP, pursuant to an amended and restated management agreement between the Operating LP, Katahdin Forest Management LLC ("KFM LLC") and Brookfield LP dated January 1, 2010 (the "Amended and Restated Management Agreement").
+The Amended and Restated Management Agreement provides that Brookfield LP, in addition to its management duties concerning the Operating LP and KFM LLC (as more fully described below), may also provide administrative services to the Corporation, to the extent required by the Corporation.
 The Amended and Restated Management Agreement expires on October 3, 2025, unless terminated in accordance with its terms, subject to automatic renewals for successive ten year terms.